 Tesla Cool Dry Baselayer Shirt.
 Tesla has done a nice job with their Cool Dry shirt.
 It is designed to be a baselayer or worn in warmer weather, and it really does provide a cooling effect that is nice in warmer situations.
 The fabric, a polyester-spandex blend, is effective at wicking away moisture which is where all discomfort usually begins.
 We also like the fit – which is a bit on the long & large side (nothing is more annoying than a compression garment that is too short).
 For those who are more compact, you may want to size down a bit on this one.
 If your goal is to have a long-sleeve compression shirt for warm situations, this is a strong candidate.
-The price point on this shirt is around $30, putting it in the category of mid-range in terms of value and price.
+The price point on this shirt is in the mid-range in terms of value and price.
+Find here.

 Champion Double Dry Competitor Shirt.
 Champion has been in the compression business as long as anyone, and while they don’t quite get the accolades of the higher-end brands, they quietly put out lots of good-quality garments.
 The Double Dry Competitor shirt is one that we discovered recently, and we are fans.
 As the name implies, this shirt is focused on keeping the person wearing it dry.
 The blend – a poly / spandex combo that we see from most brands – is effective at moisture wicking and also provides a nice level of stretch in the shoulders and elbows.
 We are also big fans of what they have done with the seams – they are flat, don’t unravel after some washing like we see some brands do, and we have never had a chafe.
 We also like that Champion does not use tags on their compression gear.
-Overall, good value for the $30 price tag.
+Overall, good value for the money.
+Find here.

 UA ColdGear Compression Shirt.
 We discussed the HeatGear shirt earlier, but the UA ColdGear shirt is also worthy of a spot on this list.
 As the name implies, the ColdGear shirt is designed with thermal qualities for uses in cooler weather.
 It is slightly heavier than the HeatGear shirts because of its two layers – the thermal layer on the inside, and the slight water-resistant, almost windbreaker (very light) on the outside – but all in one comfortable package.
 This is a great garment to gear while running or doing colder-weather activities in 45-60 degrees, or in slightly inclement weather.
 We know several folks who simply enjoy wearing this shirt in fall weather because of its comfort and convenience….
 And you don’t have bulky sleeves getting in your way like you do with a sweatshirt.
 You will stay dry and warm.
-At $65, this is a bit higher-priced than the other UA garments, but that is expected given the additional engineering in this piece.
+Price wise, this one is a bit higher-priced than the other UA garments, but that is expected given the additional engineering in this piece.
+Find here.

 These five long sleeve compression shirts are not the only ones on the market, but in our experience and judgment they are all quality pieces that would be good investments for any fitness enthusiast or athlete.
 As always, we love to hear your input.
 If you have experience with other shirts that we should consider for our next list like this, please let us know!